 the development or update of hardware and/or software systems;

-the development of the associated procedures for data collection;
+the development of the associated procedures for data collection, privacy and protection;

 the establishment of a data dictionary

 These are likely to be important pieces of Additional Information that should be preserved as documentation of the project.
-Examples of documents to be managed during project planning include the project management plan, the communication plan, the risk management plan, assignments for roles and responsibilities of team members, the list of project deliverables, the list of candidate repositories and how they meet the established criteria for managing data and documents produced by the project.
+Examples of documents to be managed during project planning include the project mission statement, the project management plan, the communication plan, the risk management plan, assignments for roles and responsibilities of team members, the list of project deliverables, the list of candidate repositories and how they meet the established criteria for managing data and documents produced by the project.

 the Executing Collection Group